 - Value chain sessions in which we connect the various stakeholders in the chain around a certain material

 - 3D education at Het Hogeland College for teachers and students

 Workshop 3D and entrepreneurship; start-ups in new production chains.

-- 3D workshop during Pentecost in Zoutkamp
+- 3D workshop during local festival in Zoutkamp (NL)

 - Research into consumer behavior in collaboration with students from the Hanzehogeschool – Human Technology